upc-ghs/nonlinear-dispersion/README.md

 pip install -r requirements.txt
 ```

-The file ```src/config.py``` contains some global configurations pointing to the folder where the libraries of the MODFLOW-API is located and the output folder for simulations.
+The file ```src/config.py``` contains some global configurations indicating the folder where the libraries of the MODFLOW-API are located and the output folder for simulations.

+**Note**: the Linux and Windows libraries are also included locally in the ```lib``` folder.
+Remember to select the appropiate for your operating system before running models.
+Libraries can also be downloaded [here](https://github.com/MODFLOW-USGS/executables)

 ### Run
 The folder ```src``` stores self-contained routines for configuring and running models.
 All routines write the simulation data to the folder ```sims``` (defined in ```config.py```), which is not tracked by the versioning system.

 Routines include a set of simple arguments for controlling the execution.
 For example, the following example will write and run the routine ```flopymf6fujita.py```:

 ```
 python flopymf6fujita.py --write --run --force